 7. Herd numbers and prefixes may be transferred only with the consent of the Council.

 8. Any person wishing to register a new herd shall be or shall become an Ordinary Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.

-- Every animal eligible for registration in a Purebred or Grading-up Register shall, before it is weaned, be permanently marked by AHB tag, ear tag, tattoo, brand or other approved means in such a manner as the Council shall from time to time require.
+a.
+Every animal eligible for registration in a Purebred or Grading-up Register shall, before it is weaned, be permanently marked by AHB tag, ear tag, tattoo, brand or other approved means in such a manner as the Council shall from time to time require.
 Calves should be identified as soon as practically possible after birth.

-- Animals accepted for the Purebred or Grading-up Register shall be permanently marked with such marks in addition to those set out in Regulation 5 above as the Council may from time to time require.
+b.
+Animals accepted for the Purebred or Grading-up Register shall be permanently marked with such marks in addition to those set out in Regulation 5 above as the Council may from time to time require.

 10. Identifying animals by means of tattooing is voluntary.

 2008 = W

 11. Every animal that is to be registered with the society will be assigned a HerdBook number.
 The first four numbers is the Herd Number, then the purity letter, followed by the Year Letter, finally a four digit number that is given to the animal by the registered owner, usually in order of age.

 Therefore this animal has been bred by Herd Number 9999, is purebred, born in 2007 and was the first calf born in this herd in 2007.

 NOTE: The following letters are not used ‘I’, ‘O’, ‘Q’, ‘S’, ‘V’